chengo011/temp_interpolation/README.md

 This Python project reconstructs **internal data gaps** in the Jena Climate Dataset 2009–2016.
 It explicitly uses observations **before and after** a gap.
-The target variable is `T (degC)`, and the temporal resolution is ten minutes.
+The target variable is `T (degC)` and the temporal resolution is ten minutes.

 The implementation follows the [project instructions](docs/Anleitung.md).
-Program identifiers, docstrings, and code comments are in English.
+Program identifiers, docstrings and code comments are in English.
 This README and the results report are also in English.

 ## Results and Files

-The full experiment suite is complete: nine trained models, both outage scenarios, and all agreed context comparisons.
+The full experiment suite is complete: nine trained models, both outage scenarios and all agreed context comparisons.
 All 34 automated tests and the independent final verification of the saved results have passed.

 In the main experiment, classical methods are more accurate for short gaps.
-For six-hour gaps, the BiLSTM MAE is 0.5320 °C compared with 0.6888 °C for linear interpolation, a reduction of 22.8%.
+For six-hour gaps the BiLSTM MAE is 0.5320 °C compared with 0.6888 °C for linear interpolation, a reduction of 22.8%.
 With equal weighting across all six gap lengths, PCHIP achieves approximately 0.274 °C and is more accurate overall than the BiLSTM at 0.328 °C.
 These findings apply to the fixed 2016 test cases and the training seed used in this run.